Sally is a business communications coach who gives workshops on how to keep your professional reputation squeaky-clean and drama-free.

 Respecting the house rules starts with having an open and honest discussion with your parents about what they expect from you.
 When you were a teenager, you may have had some unbending rules such as no smoking or drinking in the house (or anywhere for that matter) and no engaging in sexual activity.
 Now that you're an adult, don’t assume that these rules have changed.
 You may be legally allowed to drink and mature enough to have healthy sexual relationships, but don’t assume that your parents are comfortable with you doing these thing while you're living at home.
 If some of your younger siblings are still living at home, be mindful of the impact that your adult behaviors will have on them.
 Strive to always be a positive role model for your minor siblings.

-If you feel weird having a frank discussion about whether or not your parents are cool with dates that “sleepover,” you may need to look at alternative places to live.
+If you feel weird having a frank discussion about whether or not your parents are cool with dates who sleep over, you may need to look at alternative places to live.
 If you aren’t mature enough to talk to your parents as an adult, then moving back home may be more of a strain on your relationship than you bargained for.

 5. De-clutter before you move in.